Zeekb/umascanner/README.md

     *   Look at the example image at `assets/SparkAreaExample.PNG` to see how to do this.
     *   <img src="assets/SparkAreaExample.PNG" alt="SparkAreaExample.PNG" width="800"/>
 3. After you have drawn spark boxes for all your characters, the program will read the information (stats, skills, and sparks) from your screenshots.
 4. The screenshots you have finished will be moved to the `data/processed_images` folder.
-The information from the screenshots will be saved in the `runner_tables` folder.
+The information from the screenshots will be saved in the `data` folder.

 ---